Vaiṣṇava Siddhānta Mālā Part 1 – Chapter Five

 Question: Then why do we hear criticism of abhedavāda (the philosophy of non-difference)?

 Answer: The followers of abhedavāda only accept non-difference as eternal, and say that difference is temporary. Śrī Madhvācārya has established difference as eternal, and thus the philosophy of acintya–bhedābheda (simultaneous oneness and difference) has been confirmed.
 There are no faults in those who accept the philosophy of bhedābheda.
-Those who are kevala–bhedavādīs (exclusive dualists) or those who kevala–abhedavādīs (exclusive monists) are contaminated by their fault of their one-sided bias.
+But both kevala–bhedavādīs (exclusive dualists) and those who are kevala–abhedavādīs (exclusive monists) are contaminated by the fault of their one-sided bias.

 Question: Whose philosophy is kevala-abhedavāda?